 We aim to make the claims process as smooth as possible.

-Encore will handle the insurance claim paperwork with the insurance broker, while you (the property owner) will deal with the contractors to arrange the works and obtain quotes.
+Encore will handle the insurance claim paperwork with One Broker (Cambridge) Ltd, while you (the property owner) will deal with the contractors to arrange the works and obtain quotes.
 This means you can choose contractors you want to work with and arrange appointments at times that suit you.

 If you have incurred damage inside your property as a result of a leak from a neighbouring property, or the failure of a communal system, you may be able to make an insurance claim against the building’s insurance policy.

 If your damage has been caused by a system inside your property (eg. an overflowing washing machine), this will generally not be covered by the buildings insurance.

 Some claims involve multiple properties.
 If it is determined that one of the properties is responsible for causing the damage, then that owner will be liable for the policy excess as well as for the costs involved to stop the issue causing the problem.
 The associated remedial work costs for the damage will be covered by the insurance.

 * This process is for estates where buildings insurance is part of the service charge and arranged by Encore.
 If the Freeholder invoices you directly for the insurance, please contact them to make a claim.